GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 To borrow the framing John Ousterhout uses in [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201), bad names increase the complexity of the codebase, since I need to hold more stuff in my head at the same time in order to understand the behavior of the system.
 On a practical level, worse names mean more time writing code and more time reviewing code and more time fixing bugs from poorly-written and poorly-reviewed code.

 So bad naming is bad.
-Here's an approach that has helped me find better names.
+How can we make it easier to come up with good names?

 # Codenames